k1tj0ng/CLab-Tue-Group4/README.md

     }
 }
 ```
-This function is not really efficient since it loops to check, if the controller is ready to receive data or not.
-Hence, in part c, we changed the serial receiving process with an interrupt based approach.
+- This function is not really efficient since it loops to check, if the controller is ready to receive data or not.
+- In part c, we changed the serial receiving process with an interrupt based approach.

 3. **Interrupts**
-Once we got our GPIO pins ready, we then set a specific interrupt function.
+- Once we got our GPIO pins ready, we then set a specific interrupt function.
 This basically means telling the controller to generate an interrupt when a specific event that we set occurs.
 In this case, it is when we receive data in the UART module.
 ```cpp
 void enableInterrupts() {
 	// Interrupts disabled so that process is not intervened